Thursday, 25 January 2018

 About ME Advocates Ireland (MEAI)

-ME Advocates Ireland (MEAI) are a volunteer group who are committed to changing the healthcare provision for those with ME in Ireland by promoting greater understanding and education re ME in the general public, medical profession and health services, the HSE and Dept of health and others, with the aim of bettering conditions for people with ME.
+ME Advocates Ireland (MEAI), founded in 2017, is a non-profit, volunteer-led advocacy group committed to improving healthcare provision for people with ME in Ireland.
+MEAI works to promote greater understanding and education about ME among the general public, the medical profession, and others, with the aim of strengthening care and supports for people with ME.

-Our pages can also be a place for people affected by ME to share experiences and provide valuable feedback which gives us an evidence base from which we work.
+Our pages are also be a place for people affected by ME and Severe ME to share experiences and provide valuable feedback which gives us an evidence base from which we work.

-We encourage the adoption and use of the International Consensus Criteria, (ICC) 2011 & the International Consensus Primer, (ICP) 2012 for diagnosis and management of ME, both were specifically written about and for ME and are based on research on ME.
+International Consensus Criteria, (ICC) 2011 & the International Consensus Primer, (ICP) 2012 for diagnosis and ME Care & Symptom support.
+Both were specifically written about and for ME, and are based on research on ME.

 What Is Needed in Ireland

-Include ME in all Teaching - GPs, Nursing, Social Care
+ME included in all Teaching - GPs, Nursing, Doctors, Social Care

 Train Health Professionals - all Acute & PCCC Staff